kmcquade/policy_sentry_readthedocs_test/docs/terraform/terraform-modules.rst

 Make sure you fill out the actual directory path properly.
 Note that ``yml_file_destination_path`` should point to the directory mentioned in Step 3.

-Step 2: Run policy_sentry and specify proper target directory
+3: Run policy_sentry and specify proper target directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^